buildpacks/docs/src/content/docs/create-buildpack/caching.md

 ```
 #!/usr/bin/env bash
 set -eo pipefail
-# Set the layersdir variable to be the third argument from the build lifecycle
+# Set the layersdir variable to be the first argument from the build lifecycle
-layersdir=$3
+layersdir=$1

 echo "---> Ruby Buildpack"